Sorin373/SpeedyGo/README.md

 mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'new_password';
 ```

-- Now you are ready to create the Database (replace my_schema with the desire Database name):
+- Now you are ready to create the Database (replace my_schema with the desired Database name):

 ```sql
 mysql> CREATE DATABASE my_schema;